 Make purchases almost anywhere with this globally accepted card.

-With a quick application, the Ecard prepaid card and is accepted around the world and online.
-But there’s a monthly fee you can’t avoid, and has a maximum balance of $10,000.
+With a quick application, the prepaid ECARD is accepted around the world and online.
+But you need at least $100 to get started and the card has a maximum balance of $10,000.

 - Get this card if you want a low-fee prepaid card that can be used for shopping at home, abroad and online.

-Similar to most prepaid cards, ECARD helps you to budget and spend safely, along with other benefits:
+Similar to most prepaid cards, ECARD has a quick application process and a user-friendly mobile app that helps you budget and spend safely, along with other benefits: